mnosinov/werty-cli-pydev-tools/README.md

 # cli developer environment:

 For non tty modes - use terminal app - "Konsole" with some font and keyboard shortcuts (full screen mode change from `F11` to `Shift+F11`) customization, theme "White on Black".
+If you are going to use bitmap fonts or your OS is not Debian based (e.g. Manjaro, or RHEL - because there is no Konsole in them)- there is an awesome and very customizable X11 terminal - `urxvt`.
+You can find more information and configuration file in `urxvt/` folder.

 ```
 sudo apt update